Unidentified sources in the Fermi-LAT second source catalog: the case for DM subhalos: DM subhalo candidates in the 2FGL

 Besides the available catalogs of known X-ray sources, we have searched for unpublished archival observations of the remaining four objects.
 In a dedicated campaign \cite{2011HEAD...12.0403F}, UV and X-ray follow-up observations of unidentified 2FGL sources have been carried out with the UVOT and X-ray telescope (XRT, $0.2\!-\!10\,\mathrm{keV}$) aboard the \emph{Swift} satellite \cite{2004ApJ...611.1005G,2005ApJ...621..558G}.

-The photometric UVOT data have been extracted from the products of the standard pipeline using the HEAsoft~6.12 software package in combination with the calibration files (2012-04-02).
+The photometric UVOT data were extracted from the products of the standard pipeline using the HEAsoft~6.12 software package in combination with the calibration files (2012-04-02).
 The in-orbit calibration procedures are described in detail in \cite{2008MNRAS.383..627P}.
-The standard aperture of 5 arcsec has been used for all filters to extract the background subtracted flux with \emph{uvotsource}.
+The standard aperture of 5 arcsec was used for all filters to extract the background subtracted flux with \emph{uvotsource}.

 For the corresponding XRT data sets (see table \ref{tab:xrt_data} for details), calibration and screening (\emph{xrtpipeline}) of the data acquired in photon-counting (PC) mode was done using standard screening criteria, along with the current release of calibration files (2012-04-02).
 Data were reduced with the HEAsoft~6.11 software package.
 We used \emph{Ximage} for source detection and \emph{Xspec}~(version 12.7.0) for spectral fitting.
 The probability limit for a background fluctuation was set to the $5\sigma$-level and we required a signal-to-noise ratio of $S/N \geq 4$.
 Positions and corresponding uncertainties were derived with \emph{xrtcentroid}.
 For each source position, ancillary response functions needed for spectral fitting were derived with \emph{xrtmkarf}, incorporating PSF correction.
 The circular on-source regions contained about $90\%$ of the PSF (corresponding to a radius of $\sim\!47''$), while the background was derived from appropriate off-source regions with radii between $3'$ and $5'$.
 All X-ray sources were spectrally fit with a power-law model corrected for photoelectric absorption.
 The hydrogen column density $N_\mathrm{H}$ was fixed to the nominal Galactic value, calculated from the Leiden/Argentine/Bonn (LAB) HI survey \cite{2005A&A...440..775K}.
-For faint sources ($S/N < 6$), the power-law index $\Gamma$ was fixed to $2.0$.
+For faint sources ($S/N < 5$), the power-law index $\Gamma$ was fixed to $2.0$.
 To achieve sufficient fit quality, the spectral channels were grouped, requiring a minimum of $5$ (for $S/N < 15$) or $10$ counts per bin, respectively.
 We used the Cash-statistic for spectral fitting, to properly treat the low count statistic.